 |WebKit Based Full Web Browser|

-In regards to installation and configuration, users can do so directly from the web portal of the device, or though the Setup Guide, which appears when first plugging in the device.
-With the Setup Guide, users can create/edit accounts (up to three accounts can be setup).
+In regards to installation and configuration, users can do so directly from the web portal of the device, or through the Setup Guide, which appears when first plugging in the device.
+With the Setup Guide, users can create/edit accounts (up to three accounts can be set up).
 Here, users will need SIP Server, SIP User ID, Authenticate ID, and Authenticate Password info, as well as select between DHCP, PPPoE, or Static IP.

 Separately, the portal is definitely a highlight of the phone, as its extensive, yet very intuitive and easy to use.
 In the portal, users can choose to input account information for any/all of the social networks they’re using.
 In doing so, these networks will be synced and ready to go when the first phone boots.